 It is an indoor game that involves two players, with 22 balls.
-The section started it existence as a section in Ikoyi Club since 1976 and the first Chairman of the section was Mr. Ram G. Gupta.
+The section started its existence as a section in Ikoyi Club since 1976 and the first Chairman of the section was Mr. Ram G. Gupta.

 A cordial welcome will always be given to members of the section where we now have seven excellent snooker/billiards tables and two standard pool tables covered with extra fast tournament quality cloths.
-Social snooker is generally the order of the day, but for the more competitive players, the section have seasonal league competitions twice yearly.
+Social snooker is generally the order of the day, but for the more competitive players, the section has seasonal league competitions twice yearly.
 These include over 60 snooker open matches, plus challenge matches with members.

 The section is well organized and run within the Ikoyi Club 1938 rules and regulations.
 Membership is open to all and we do have junior membership.
 So why not come and have a few frames with us, with a view to becoming a member.

 Snooker is played on an English billiards table using 15 red, 6 colored and on a white cue ball.
 Points are scored by pocketing balls and forcing an opponent to give away points through ‘snookers’.
-It may be played by two persons, or a team of pairs.
+It may be played by two persons or a team of pairs.

 The playing area of a snooker table is 3.57m x 1.778m and the height of the table from the floor to top of the cushion is between 88.1cm to 87.6cm. ( there is a tolerance of +/-13mm for both dimensions).
 There are six pockets, the same as a pool table.

-Cue must be at least 91.4cm in length.
+The cue must be at least 91.4cm in length.

-The main difference between billiards, snooker and pool is with respect to the number of balls used.
+The main difference between billiards, snooker, and pool is with respect to the number of balls used.
 In snooker, 22 balls, including the white color striker ball, are used.
 The other colored balls are as follows: 15 red, 1 yellow, 1 brown, 1 blue, 1 pink, 1 black and 1 green.